Service Specialty

 Top Dashboard & Data Visualization Agencies in Europe

-There are 48 Dashboard Design agencies in Europe.
-The top-ranked for 2026 are Cyber-Duck, New Monday, and Userlutions, with average rates around €90-160/hr.
+There are 57 Dashboard Design agencies in Europe.
+The top-ranked for 2026 are UX&I GmbH, Pilotfish, and Cyber-Duck, with average rates around €90-160/hr.

 The average dashboard shows 40+ metrics and tells users nothing actionable.
 These agencies fix that—turning complex data into decisions by designing analytics dashboards, operational monitoring systems, and BI interfaces where information hierarchy matters more than visual flair.
 They know when to use a sparkline vs. a data table vs. an alert, and they design for the reality of stale data, loading states, and role-based views.
 Core expertise for FinTech transaction monitoring and AI/ML model performance interfaces.